top of page

 Profit tax:

-In the declaration of the incomes it will be necessary to declare the patrimonial gain that is obtained by the sale of the property
+In the declaration of the incomes it will be necessary to declare the patrimonial gain that is obtained by the sale of the property.
+This real profit is equal to the difference between the house's sale price and its purchase price.
+This profit is reduced by the costs associated with the purchase and resale transactions: taxes (ITP, VAT, AJD), notary and property registry fees, agent and lawyer fees, and agency commissions.

 The profits are taxed according to the following sections: